virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 _Best practices and exercises:_ [1](https://blog.socialcops.com/academy/resources/4-data-checks-clean-data/), [2](https://www.r-bloggers.com/data-sanity-checks-data-proofer-and-r-analogues/), [3](https://www.quora.com/What-is-the-example-of-Sanity-testing-and-smoke-testing)

 ## Automate These Boring Stuffs!
-As I told you at the very beginning, the data preprocessing process can take a long time and be very tedious.
+As Virgilio told you at the very beginning, the data preprocessing process can take a long time and be very tedious.
 Because of this, you want to [automate](https://www.youtube.com/watch?v=UZUoH7_mYx4) the most you can.
 Also, **automation is married with iteration**, so this is the way you need to plan your data preprocessing pipelines.
-[Here](https://github.com/mdkearns/automated-data-preprocessing) you find a good command line tool for doing that, but I'm almost sure you'll need to build your own (remember, each problem is unique!), but this is a good starting point.
+[Here](https://github.com/mdkearns/automated-data-preprocessing) you find a good command line tool for doing that, but Virgilio is almost sure you'll need to build your own (remember, each problem is unique!), but this is a good starting point.

 ## Doing it in real-time
 Fully connected to the [previous section](#Automate-These-Boring-Stuffs!), automating redundant or repeated tasks makes the workflow repeatable, consistent, efficient and reliable.
 And given these qualities, it's not far away from being given the task of handling real-world raw data directly from the source or the various sources (centralizing or aggregation of data).
 This takes away the whole manual step from the process and keeps things real and practical -- production ready all the time.
 In this way you can see all the flavours of data/input and the nuances and edge-cases to handle each time a step fails or gives false positives or false negatives.